eungssoo/Eung/replit.md

 ## Overview

 This is a Flask-based English dictionary web application that allows users to search for English word definitions with Korean translations and provides text-to-speech pronunciation functionality.
-The app features a clean, responsive interface with dark theme support and maintains a local search history for user convenience.
+The app features a clean, responsive interface with dark/light theme support and focuses on simplicity without database dependencies.

 ## User Preferences